pkboy/pkboy.github.io/_posts/2022-05-30-wordpress-embed-post.markdown

 Generally when you have the permalink for a post and add "/embed" or "/embed/" to the URL, WP will use a secondary embed template to render that post's content, and conveniently it's usually just the post's title (with link) and the featured image.
 But when /embed is requested with Oxygen, it doesn't know where to look so it goes to the catch-all template which makes it... render the whole page, which isn't the desired behaviour unless you want a whole page to be embedded inside another page.

 If you require this functionality, we can achieve this with some code.

+> Original tutorial was made only for Oxygen 4.0, has since been updated for Oxygen 3.8.1+

 ___